Hardware Identity vs. Digital Wallets: Which is More Secure?

 Suggested read: From Onboarding to Ongoing: Building Continuous Verification That Survives an AMLA Examination

 Criterion 7: agentic compliance layer.
-Does the platform include an AI compliance co-pilot that drafts SAR narratives, regulatory inquiry responses, and supporting documentation?
+Does the platform include an AI compliance officer that drafts SAR narratives, regulatory inquiry responses, and supporting documentation?
 Single-vendor liveness solutions and document-and-selfie-only stacks do not.
 The agentic layer is the architectural differentiator that separates the current generation from the prior one.

 Criterion 8: wallet and reusable credential support.
 Does the platform consume EUDIW credentials via OpenID4VP, mDL credentials under ISO/IEC 18013-5 (proximity) and 18013-7 (online), and W3C Verifiable Credentials with DIDs?
 The wallet era is being defined now.
 The platforms that consume wallet credentials on the same engine that runs document-based verification will outlast the platforms that treat wallet support as a separate product line.